dabit3/near-subgraph-workshop/README.md

 ```

-These mappings will handle events for when a new token is created, transferred, or updated.
-When these events fire, the mappings will save the data into the subgraph.
+These mappings will handle events for when a new token is minted or bought.
+When these actions happen, the mappings will save the data into the subgraph.

 ### Running a build